Kodeeswaran-27/Asset_Prediction/README.md

 Install npm into your system
-create a react app and import this files run the below commands in node js command prompt npm install react-icons react-dropzone uuid xlsx
+create a react app and import this files run the below commands in node js command prompt npm install react-icons react-dropzone uuid xlsx react-router-dom axios chart.js react-leaflet